Our standards and ethos are reflected in our affiliations to the following organisations in the UK:

 British Wheel of Yoga

 The British Wheel of Yoga (BWY) is recognised by Sport England as the national governing body for yoga.
-The British Wheel of Yoga is the largest yoga membership organisation in the UK and will be celebrating its Golden Jubilee in 2015.
+The British Wheel of Yoga is the largest yoga membership organisation in the UK and celebrated its Golden Jubilee in 2015.
 TSYP’s predecessor organisation, Viniyoga Britain, was the first yoga organisation to join BWY’s accredited groups programme and TSYP teachers are all affiliated teaching members of BWY.

 Krishnamacharya Yoga Mandiram (KYM)

-The Krishnamacharya Yoga Mandiram (KYM) is one of Chennai’s most well-known yoga landmarks is Krishnamacharya Yoga Mandiram (KYM).
+The Krishnamacharya Yoga Mandiram (KYM) is one of Chennai’s most well-known yoga landmarks.
 Established by TKV Desikachar in 1976 as a non-profit Public Charitable Trust, KYM is among the premier centres of yoga and yoga therapy in India.
-KYM is recognised by Morarji Desai National Institute of Yoga (MDNIY) as one of the lead yoga institutes in India.
+KYM is recognised by Morarji Desai National Institute of Yoga (MDNIY) as one of the leading yoga institutes in India.
 KYM also has the SIRO (Scientific and Industrial Research Organisation) recognition awarded by the Department for Scientific and Industrial Research, Government of India, Further, KYM is recognised by the Health and Family Welfare Department, Government of Tamil Nadu.
 KYM is also one of the few yoga centres to possess the ISO 9001:2015 certification.
-Be it for general wellness, Yoga Therapy or Yoga Teacher Training Programs, or Vedic chanting, the KYM is well known for its holistic health promotive approach.
+Be it for general wellness, yoga therapy or yoga teacher training programmes, or Vedic chanting, the KYM is well known for its holistic health approach.
 KYM functions out of two locations in Chennai, Mandaveli and Kilpauk.

 The Association for Yoga Studies (AYS)

-The Association for Yoga Studies (AYS) are a community of Yoga teachers and yoga students at all levels.
+The Association for Yoga Studies (AYS) is a community of yoga teachers and yoga students at all levels.